Groups and Workshops

 • Want to thrive outside a hospital environment

-• You wish to be intentional about your future choices
+• Wish to be intentional about your future choices

-• You want to learn to manage your symptoms
+• Want to learn to manage your symptoms

-• You wish to learn from others living with mental health conditions
+• Wish to learn from others living with mental health conditions

-Complete the application and submit in one of the following ways to recieve a peer connector:
+Complete the program application and submit it in one of the following ways to receive a peer connector:

 NAMI Santa Clara County